Uniform, localized asymptotics for sub-Riemannian heat kernels, their logarithmic derivatives, and associated diffusion bridges: Introduction

-We assume that $M$ is complete (although our localization result allows us to treat some compact subsets of incomplete manifolds, as addressed below), and so in particular, $M$ is a $d$-dimensional complete sub-Riemannian manifold equipped with a smooth volume and a sub-Laplacian, in the above sense.
+So, going forward, $M$ is a $d$-dimensional (possibly incomplete) sub-Riemannian manifold equip\-ped with a smooth volume and a sub-Laplacian, in the above sense.
 Turning back to the operator $\Delta$, the corresponding diffusion $X_t$ is given by the Stratonovich SDE

-where the $W^i_t$ are independent, standard Brownian motions.
+where the $W^i_t$ are independent, standard Brownian motions and the process is killed upon (possible) explosion.
+We note explicitly that $X_t$ is a strong Markov process with continuous paths (we refer to Chapter 1 of \cite{Hsu} for the basics of SDEs on manifolds).
 Starting from $X_0=x$, this diffusion has a transition density $p_t(x,y)$ with respect to $\mu$, which is smooth for $(t,x,y)\in(0,\infty)\times M\times M$ by the celebrated H\"ormander theorem.
+From an analytic perspective, $p_t(x,y)$ is the (minimal) heat kernel associated to $\Delta$.
+In particular, $p_t(x,y)$ satisfies the heat equation $\partial_t p_t(x,y)=\Delta_x p_t(x,y)$, where the subscript indicates that the spatial derivatives are applied to the $x$-variable.
 (Note that we adopt the analyst's convention of using $\Delta$ rather than $(1/2)\Delta$ as the infinitesimal generator of $X_t$, and thus the SDE requires the $\sqrt{2}$-factor.
 The difference simply amounts to rescaling $t$ by a factor of 2.)
-We do not assume that $p_t(x,y)$ is symmetric, although that is an important special case, and we will refer to the situation when, in addition to the above, $p_t(x,y)$ is symmetric simply as the symmetric case.
-Note that this includes the most important type of sub-Laplacian in sub-Riemannian geometry, namely the case when $\Delta$ is given as the $\mu$-divergence of the horizontal gradient (which generalizes the fact that on a Riemannian manifold, the Laplace-Beltrami operator can be written as the divergence of the gradient).
-The small-time asymptotics of $p_t(x,y)$ are a central topic for us.
+We do not assume that $p_t(x,y)$ is symmetric, although that is an important special case, and we will give results specific to the symmetric case as appropriate.
+Notably, this includes the most important type of sub-Laplacian in sub-Riemannian geometry, namely the case when $\Delta$ is given as the $\mu$-divergence of the horizontal gradient (which generalizes the fact that on a Riemannian manifold, the Laplace-Beltrami operator can be written as the divergence of the gradient).
+The small-time asymptotics of $p_t(x,y)$ are the central topic for us.

-We note that, in the Riemannian case, sub-Laplacians are exactly operators of the form $\Delta+Z_0$, where here $\Delta$ is the Laplace-Beltrami operator and $Z_0$ is a smooth vector field.
-Thus the heat kernels we consider in the Riemannian regime are more general than the standard heat kernel (corresponding to $Z_0\equiv 0$).
-When giving results specifically for the Riemannian case, we will abuse the notation slightly and write the sub-Laplacian as $\Delta+Z_0$.
+We note that, in the Riemannian case, sub-Laplacians are exactly operators of the form $\Delta_{\mathrm{LB}}+\cZ_0$, where here $\Delta_{\mathrm{LB}}$ is the Laplace-Beltrami operator and $\cZ_0$ is a smooth vector field.
+Thus the heat kernels we consider in the Riemannian regime are more general than the standard heat kernel (corresponding to $\cZ_0\equiv 0$).